Azure/tech-connect-migration-lab/MySQL/docs/4-mysql-lab-instructions-backup.md

 ### Azure MySQL VM ###

 The pre-deployed VM comes prepared for the migration.
 Installed on the server is MySQL 8.0.37 with the Sakila sample database, Percona XtraBackup, azcopy and the Azure CLI.
-Connectivity to the server will be done via the Bastion server that was configured earlier in the lab execises.
+Connectivity to the server will be done via the Bastion server that was configured earlier in the lab exercises.

 ### Explore MySQL VM ###